shreyasanand/my_todo_app/README.md

 ## Installation

-1. Clone the repository: `git clone git@github.com:scotch-io/node-todo`
+1. Clone the repository: `git clone git@github.com:shreyasanand/my_todo_app`
 2. Install the application: `npm install`
 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:3000`

 ## App features

-1. Add a todo
+1. Add a todo.
-2. Mark a todo as completed/ Unmark a todo as still active (toggle state)
+2. Mark an active todo as completed/ Unmark a completed todo as active (toggle state).
-3. Delete a todo
+3. Delete a todo.